sidiousvic/sidious.pizza/about.md

 </div>

-This sense of mischief helped me escape dogma and gave me courage to dive into the unknown, but it was a real pain in the ass to many around me.
+The taste for mischief and (mis)adventure helped me escape dogma and gave me courage to dive into the unknown, but it was a real pain in the ass to many around me.
 I'm sorry mama.

 Even tough I behave like an adult now, I think it's important to always keep a little of dumbfuckery alive to add a spice to life.